 Challenging assumptions is a good way of getting your business noticed.
-I have a couple of caveats: be sincere in your opinions and, if they are particularly controversial, make sure you can back them up.
+A couple of caveats: be sincere in your opinions and, if they are particularly controversial, make sure you can back them up.

-What follows is an example of how a conversation gave me a new angle on a subject that I thought was done and dusted: pessimism.
+Here’s an example of how a conversation gave me a new angle on a subject: pessimism.

-The chat made me re-think the topic and it’s made the MD of this particular brand-building agency stick in my mind.
+The chat made me re-think and it’s made the MD of this particular brand-building agency stick in my mind.